Insights

 The progression of seedlings though the planting process at Sheep Creek.
 Refrigerated storage keeps seedlings cool before they are planted (top), seedlings staged in planting bags (left), loading seedlings to be taken to the planting site (middle), seedling going into the ground (right).

-While the Sheep Creek project has faced a setback, our two subsidiary nurseries, SilvaSeed in Roy, WA and Cal Forest in Etna, CA, enable Mast to move faster than any other reforestation company to keep sowing, cultivation, and planting activities moving forward.
+Our two subsidiary nurseries, SilvaSeed in Roy, WA and Cal Forest in Etna, CA, enable Mast to move faster than any other reforestation company to keep sowing, cultivation, and planting activities moving forward.

 Change the Pace of Reforestation with Mast